 The second and final stage of the YC Admissions process is the Partner Interview — an intense 10-minute conversation between the founders and a panel of around four YC partners.
 Just like in the Application stage, what sets apart great founders in this stage is communication skills.
 As such, the most important advice I can give you is be sharp; prepare to give direct, clear, and concise answers to each question.

 📐 General Strategy

 After you apply, don’t take the foot off the gas, keep moving forward.
-The best way to prove to YC that you’re an A-level team capable of moving fast is by making a lot of progress between your application and your interview.
+The best way to prove to YC that you’re an A-level team that moves fast is by making a lot of progress between the time you apply and when you interview.

 Pay special care to how you behave as a team during the interview — remember that above all YC is evaluating your team, and making a bet on it.
 What you do says a lot more than what you say, so don’t let the nerves get in the way of you being good teammates when the pressure gets high.

 Bet on 3 key points

 There will be a lot of things that you’ll want to convey at the interview, but with only 10 minutes, you won’t get most of them in, and you’ll be lucky if they remember 3 of the ones you do.
 As such, it helps to identify the 3 most important points, and make a conscious effort of nailing them during the interview, and finding ways of sneaking them in if partners don’t think to ask about them.
 Ideally, these will be aligned with the three things YC looks for in startups.
 Examples of this can be “we’ve know each other for 10 years hand have previously built X thing together” or “we began working on this 3 months ago, launched 2 months ago, and have been growing 35% every week since”.

 The only way to achieve clear communication in a rapid-fire 10-minute conversation is to do the work of distilling your answers days before the questions are asked in the first place.
 How you go about this is very subjective, but this is what worked for us: